danawoodman/goplay/README.md

 - **Writing to a file**: Takes the contents of one file and writes it to another using pure Go.
 - **Simple web server**: A simple web server that returns "hello world" when a certain path is visited, using pure Go.
 - **Image Analysis**: Create a color histogram of an image.
+- **Object Composition**: In Go, you cannot inherit or sub-class; instead you compose structs.

 Coming soon: